isomerpages/nparks-heritagetrees/index.md

   - infopic:
       title: Heritage Tree Scheme
       id: infopic
-      description: Started on 17 August 2001, this initiative advocates the conservation of mature trees in Singapore, promoting appreciation of our local natural heritage.
+      description: The initiative advocates the conservation of mature trees in Singapore and promotes the appreciation of our local natural heritage.
       button: More about the scheme
       alt: Image alt text
       url: /heritage-tree-scheme/